Crisfield Crabbers: Eastern Shore League 1922–1928

 Continuing Eastern Shore League play, the 1925 Crisfield Crabbers finished in fifth place.
-The Crabbers ended the 1925 season with a record of 42–48 to place 5th in the six–team Eastern Shore League.
+The Crabbers ended the 1925 season with a record of 42–48 to place fifth in the six–team Eastern Shore League.
 Martin Breslin and Herb Armstrong served as managers, as Crisfield finished 9.5 games behind the first place Cambridge Canners.

 The 1926 Crisfield Crabbers won the Eastern Shore League championship in the six–team league.
 The Crisfield Crabbers ended the 1926 Eastern Shore League season with a record of 63–21, to place first in the final standings.
 With Mike Pasquella serving as manager, Crisfield finished 7.0 games ahead of the second place Salisbury Indians.
-The Easton Yankees were stripped of 34 wins due to roster violations and ended the 1926 season with an official overall record of 24–60.
+In league play, the Easton Yankees team was stripped of 34 wins due to roster violations and ended the 1926 season with an official overall record of 24–60.

 On August 27, 1926, pitcher William Everham of Crisfield threw a no-hitter against the Salisbury Indians.
 Crisfield defeated Salisbury 5–0 in the game.

 After the conclusion of the 1926 Eastern Shore Season, Crisfield represented the Eastern Shore League in the Five State Championship against the Hagerstown Hubs, champions of the Blue Ridge League.
 Hagerstown defeated Crisfield 4 games to 2 in the series.

 The 1927 Crisfield Crabbers ended the Eastern Shore League regular season with a record of 44–43.
 The Crabbers placed third in the final standings under returning manager Mike Pasquella, finishing 15.5 games behind the first place Parksley Spuds.
 Pitcher Cecil Rose of Crisfield led the Eastern Shore League with 17 wins.

 The 1928 Eastern Shore League folded during the season.
 On July 10, 1928, as the league folded, the Crisfield Crabbers had a record of 14–17 under manager Billy Lush.
 Crisfield was in third place in the standings when the league folded, 8.0 games behind the first place Northampton Red Sox.